Internal structure and its connection with thermodynamics and dynamics in black holes: Introduction

 \section{Introduction}

-Traditionally, Lovelock's theorem has shown~\cite{A1} that Einstein's general relativity is the unique theory of gravity in the four-dimensional spacetime.
-However, from the point of view of conformal gravity, an Einstein-Gauss-Bonnet (EGB) theory in four dimensions, the so-called 4D EGB gravity, was defined~\cite{X1} with conformal anomaly and developed~\cite{X2} with Gauss-Bonnet entropic corrections.
+Traditionally, Lovelock's theorem has shown~\cite{A1} that Einstein's general relativity is the unique theory of gravity in the four-dimensional spacetime if the diffeomorphism invariance, metricity, and second order equations of motion are required.
+However, from the point of view of conformal gravity, the Einstein-Gauss-Bonnet (EGB) theory in four dimensions, the so-called 4D EGB gravity, was given~\cite{X1} with conformal anomaly and developed~\cite{X2} with Gauss-Bonnet entropic corrections.
 Recently, it was rediscovered~\cite{P2} by the way of starting with a higher dimensional EGB theory, rescaling the EGB parameter and taking the limit of the spacetime dimension to four.
 Later, a lot of related studies have been done, which can roughly be classified into three types.
 The first type of research mainly focuses on the extension of the 4D EGB gravity, such as constructing the charged black hole~\cite{P1}, the Bardeen black hole~\cite{P3}, the noncommutative inspired black hole~\cite{P4}, and the Born-Infeld black hole~\cite{P5}, {\em etc}.
 The second type of the relevant studies argues the self consistency of the strategy adopted in Ref.~\cite{P2} and of the theory itself on various aspects, for instance, field equations and Lagrangians~\cite{P6}, instability of vacua~\cite{FWSu}, and some other criticisms~\cite{C1}.
-Furthermore, a well-defined 4D gravity theory was proposed~\cite{ADD1,ADD2} from Horndeski scalar-tensor theory and from a minimally modified gravity theory, respectively.
+Furthermore, a well-defined 4D gravity theory was proposed~\cite{ADD1,ADD2} from the Horndeski scalar-tensor theory and from a minimally modified gravity theory, respectively.
 The last type of research reveals~\cite{D1} new interesting properties of the 4D EGB gravity in dynamics and thermodynamics of black holes, in particular, quasinormal modes and shadows~\cite{B1}, and restrictions to the EGB parameter from the observations of M87*~\cite{X3} and the speed of gravitational waves measured by GW170817 and GRB 170817A~\cite{X4}, and from validity of the weak cosmic censorship conjecture~\cite{X5}, {\em etc}.